extraorange/robotframework-chromefortesting/README.md

 This library provides an automated installation and initialisation of **Chrome for Testing**.
 Dynamically ensures a consistent automation testing environment across multiple platforms.
-Safeguarded for atumatical update & repair.
+Safeguarded for automatical update and repair.

 ## :package: Instalation